Models of Regioselectivity (Likely Sites of Metabolic Attack) for Human Cytochrome P450 Enzymes 1A2, 2A6, 2B6, 2C8

 Michaelis-Menten constant (Km), a measure of the affinity of the enzyme for its substrate, maximum metabolic rate (Vmax), and intrinsic clearance CLint are three important parameters of the activities of cytochrome P450 enzymes which constitute a superfamily of hemoproteins involved in the drug metabolism in human body.
 Different metabolites are possible for the same molecule and the same enzyme, and they are usually formed with different rates.

 Within its Metabolism Module, ADMET Predictor provides a human CYP450 enzyme kinetic models package including Km, Vmax, and CLint models for five important CYP isozymes 1A2, 2C9, 2C19, 2D6, and 3A4.
 It is crucial to understand that these models are resolved atomically, i.e., the three kinetic parameters are predicted for each detected site of metabolic attack by the mentioned CYPs.
 Previous versions of these models delivered only an overall rate of metabolism per substrate.
 The models were developed using Artificial Neural Network Ensemble (ANNE) methodology and 2D molecular descriptors.
 Although the three models were developed independently, their outputs have been reconciled to always obey the CLint = Vmax / Km relationship.
-The predicted parameter values are expected to be used in human physiological pharmacokinetic/pharmacodynamic (PK/PD) models for purposes of risk assessment and to support decision-making in drug discovery.
+The predicted parameter values are expected to be used in human physiological pharmacokinetic/pharmacodynamic (PK/PD) models for the purposes of risk assessment and to support decision-making in drug discovery.

-Experimental Km, Vmax, and CLint data for 77-165 individual reactions per enzyme were compiled from the literature with careful examination of the original articles.
+Experimental Km, Vmax, and CLint data for 77-165 individual reactions per enzyme were compiled from the literature with a careful examination of the original articles.
 The dataset contained substrates for each enzyme with kinetic parameters measured from in vitro metabolic studies on cloned virus-infected cells expressing human enzyme-specific microsomes (recombinant data).
 In addition, the dataset also included 138 human liver microsomal CYP3A4-mediated metabolic reactions (HLM data).
-Note that experimental results obtained with recombinant enzyme can differ substantially from results obtained with liver microsomes due to differences in P450 Reductase : CYP ratios and in cytochrome b5 content.
+Note that experimental results obtained with a recombinant enzyme can differ substantially from results obtained with liver microsomes due to differences in P450 Reductase : CYP ratios and in cytochrome b5 content.

 The ranges of squared correlation coefficient, R2, and root-mean-squared error (RMSE, in log units) - all calculated on an external test sets - are shown in the table below.